jakeva/jakeva.github.io/index.md

 ---
 layout: page
-title: Epic Scrolls of Loquaciousness
+title: Pages of notes
-tagline: …or the random brain stirrings of *this* guy here
+tagline: Simplicity is the ultimate sophistication.
 ---
 {% include JB/setup %}